DOJ seeks six-month prison sentence for Gen. Flynn

 Flynn is scheduled to be sentenced Jan.
 28 in a D.C. federal court by Judge Emmet Sullivan.

-Sullivan in December had rejected claims from Flynn’s lawyers that he was pressured to plead guilty to lying to federal investigators about his contacts with a Russian diplomat.
+Sullivan in December had rejected claims from Flynn’s lawyers that he was pressured to plead guilty to lying to federal investigators about his contacts with the Russian diplomat.
 His lawyers had also claimed the government withheld critical evidence that may have favored their client.

 In its new sentencing memorandum, the DOJ wrote, “The defendant’s conduct was more than just a series of lies; it was an abuse of trust,” adding, “The government acknowledges that the defendant’s history of military service, and his prior assistance to the government, though not substantial, may distinguish him from these other defendants.
 The government asks the Court to consider all of these factors, and to impose an appropriate sentence.”